-BELGIUM 1978 - 1980
+Belgium 1978-1980

-1. The above documentation, which was forwarded to the Commission pursuant to Article 6 of the ERDF Regulation, consists of an introduction and the revised programme for Flanders (5.6 million inhabitants) and Wallonia (3.2 million inhabitants).

-It is 334 pages long, contains three maps and covers the period 1978-80.
+- 1. The above documentation, which was forwarded to the Commission pursuant to Article 6 of the ERDF Regulation, consists of an introduction and the revised programme for Flanders (5.6 million inhabitants) and Wallonia (3.2 million inhabitants). - It is 334 pages long, contains three maps and covers the period 1978-1980.

-By way of annex to the introduction there are details of : the different methodologies used in the two programmes to calculate employment deficits, as well as on the use of ERDF resources and finally certain information on the textile and clothing industry.
+By way of annex to the introduction there are details of: the different methodologies used in the two programmes to calculate employment deficits, as well as on the use of ERDF resources and finally certain information on the textiles and clothing industry.
 Moreover there is a note attached to the Wallonian programme concerning physical and area planning.

-2. Socio-economic developments in Belgium during the period 1960-77 fall into four phases of cyclical activity culminating in a recession which has since made way for a very slight recovery.

-3. In its statement to both houses of Parliament on 7 June 1977, the Government outlined various options aimed at pursuing a far-sighted energy and raw materials policy, reorganising the structure of public finance and granting the regions wider powers with regard to economic policy.

-4. The regional development programmes forwarded previously were based on the 1978-80 Plan.
+- 2. Socio-economic developments in Belgium during the period 1960-1977 fall into four phases of cyclical activity culminating in a recession which has since made way for a very slight recovery. - 3.
+In its statement to both houses of Parliament on 7 June 1977, the Government outlined various options aimed at pursuing a far-sighted energy and raw materials policy, reorganizing the structure of public finance and granting the regions wider powers with regard to economic policy. - 4.
+The regional development programmes forwarded previously were based on the 1978-1980 Plan.
 In the meantime, important decisions taken or announced by the Government have made it necessary to revise the programmes.
-As a result, the Government decided, on 10 March 1978, to update the Plan in the form of a memo on the general policy to be followed in 1979-80.
-The new guidelines have prompted the Belgian Government to request that examination of the regional development programmes already submitted be suspended and that it be allowed to submit new programmes.

-5. The legislation on economic expansion is at present based on the Law of 30 December 1970 laying down the development areas.
-Moreover, with a view to facilitating socio-economic analysis, it has been decided to set up "priority blocs" made up of most of the development areas eligible for assistance from the European Regional Development Fund in view of the Commission Decision of 26 April 1972.
-For Flanders, the "blocs" are "Westhoek", East Flanders and Limburg-Kempen and for Wallonia the West, East and South of the region.

-6. Institutionally speaking, an economic and political decentralisation into three regions (Wallonia, Flanders and Brussels) has taken place and the country divided into three cultural communities (Dutch-speaking, Frenchspeaking and German-speaking).
-In addition, pursuant to a "pact" on Community and regional matters, the division of powers will probably have to be adjusted substantially both at national and Community levels and at regional and sub-regional levels.
+As a result, the Government decided, on 10 March 1978, to update the Plan in the form of a memo on the general policy to be followed in 1979-1980.
+The new guidelines have prompted the Belgian Government to request that examination of the regional development programmes already submitted be suspended and that it be allowed to submit new programmes. - 5.
+The legislation on economic expansion is at present based on the Law of 30 December 1970 laying down the development areas.
+Moreover, with a view to facilitating socio-economic analysis, it has been decided to set up 'priority blocs' made up of most of the development areas eligible for assistance from the European Regional Development Fund in view of the Commission Decision of 26 April 1972.
+For Flanders, the 'blocs' are Westhoek, East Flanders and Limburg-Kempen and for Wallonia the West, East and South of the region. - 6.
+Institutionally speaking, an economic and political decentralization into three regions (Wallonia, Flanders and Brussels) has taken place and the country divided into three cultural communities (Dutch-speaking, French-speaking and German-speaking).
+In addition, pursuant to a 'pact' on Community and regional matters, the division of powers will probably have to be adjusted substantially both at national and Community levels and at regional and subregional levels.

-rovisional address: Rue de la Loi 200, B-1049 Brussels - Telephone 735 00 40/73580 40 - Telegraphic address: "COMEUR Brussels" Telex: "21877 COMEU B"